Skip to main content

 • Registered on-chain via JWT verification

-• Can be renewed during grace period
+• Can be renewed during a grace period without a fresh OAuth login

 Security Model